 Submission tips and guidelines

-Abstracts, with approximately 500 words, must be submitted electronically through the ASEE paper submission system by the deadline of October 14, 2019.
+Abstracts, with approximately 500 words, must be submitted electronically through the ASEE paper submission system by the deadline of October 12, 2020.
 The abstracts should contain enough details on the topic of discussion, methodologies, preliminary results (if any) and expected outcomes to facilitate informed review of the abstract.
-Authors of each accepted abstract will have the opportunity to submit a full paper draft by the deadline of February 3, 2020.
-Abstracts and papers will be double-blind peer reviewed and judged based on the level of innovation, technical merit, demonstrated outcomes, and relevance to advancing aeronautical and aerospace engineering and technology education as appropriate.
+Authors of each accepted abstract will have the opportunity to submit a full paper draft by the deadline of February 8, 2021.
+Abstracts and papers will be double-blind peer-reviewed and judged based on the level of innovation, technical merit, demonstrated outcomes, and relevance to advancing aeronautical and aerospace engineering and technology education as appropriate.
 Special sessions, such as panel discussions, are encouraged but should be discussed directly with the program chair prior to abstract submission.
 Please refer to the Author's Kit, available at the ASEE Annual Conference web site, for additional information.

-Questions regarding the abstract or paper submission can be directed to the AERO Program Chair, Dr. Nadir Yilmaz, Department of Mechanical Engineering, Howard University, by email: firstname.lastname@example.org Further details on Paper Management, Conference, Travel, Program Schedule and Registration can be found at ASEE’s 2020 Annual Conference and Exposition website: https://www.asee.org/annual-conference/2020
+Questions regarding the abstract or paper submission can be directed to the AERO Program Chair, Dr Michael Hatfield, University of Alaska Fairbanks, by email: firstname.lastname@example.org.
+Further details on Paper Management, Conference, Travel, Program Schedule and Registration can be found at ASEE’s 2021 Annual Conference and Exposition website: https://www.asee.org/annual-conference/2021

 Aerospace Division Call for Student Papers